eslint/rfcs/designs/2026-custom-base-path/README.md

 In a config object, `files` and `ignores` patterns and `basePath` values will continue to resolve relative to the current working directory, as they do today, even if they reference files outside of it.
 This is an improvement over the eslintrc behavior, where relative `files` patterns in config objects could not target directories outside the current working directory.

+A limitation of this approach is that `files` and `ignores` patterns that start with `**/` will only apply to files inside `cwd`.
+To match files outside `cwd`, users would need to use a pattern such as `../**/*.js`.

+This also means that ESLint's default config settings will not apply automatically to files outside `cwd`.
+One possible workaround would be to enable the [`matchBase`](https://github.com/isaacs/minimatch?tab=readme-ov-file#matchbase) option in minimatch so that certain patterns can match files regardless of directory.
+We could apply that to all patterns without a slash, or only to patterns in ESLint's predefined config objects.

 ### Preview